compscied/node.js/helloworld-express.md

 What is Node.js?
 - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+Goal of this tutorial
+- we will build the simple web server and server side application that will respond with Hello World
+- expected time to complete this tutorial: 5 minutes

 Download here:
 - https://nodejs.org/en/